pentamassiv/Concept2LinuxUpdater/README.md

 ```
 ./updater.sh
 ```
 - The script created a new folder in your ~/Downloads folder with the firmware.
+Open the folder and unzip the file for the device you need (eg. `7z e "pm5_eurochinesebin_pub_secure_R032B000.7z"`).
-Copy the folder 'Concept2' to the USB stick you want to use to update your Concept2 device
+- Copy the folder 'Concept2' to the USB stick you want to use to update your Concept2 device
 - Unplug the USB stick
 - Plug it into your Concept2 machine and follow the instructions
 - Let me know if it worked or if you had any issues